From touted recruit to undrafted free agent, Kyle Allen is used to fighting for his job

 The offseason for the older guys is officially over...
 It’s always exciting because of what’s in store, and selfishly it’s sad because it’s such a big part of the year for me.
 Since January 5th, I’ve spent about 5 days a week on a field or beach and in a classroom or living room.
 And though I would change a lot about how this offseason went, I wouldn’t change that.
 These guys (and many other not pictured) represent some of the most influential young men in our country.
 Not just because their social media followings or media hype, but because of how they lead other men.
 These guys are all heading into the season of uncertainty.
 Though not much can be predicted, one thing will play out to be true: leadership is needed now more than ever.
 Im not just excited for football to start.
 Not just to see Kyle win the job or Jarrett prove the world wrong.
 Not just to see Cole live his dream or Burrow back up his college career.
 I’m excited to see these guys lead locker rooms through these crazy times.
 This offseason will be one I never forget.
 There’s a long list of “firsts” for me, like: • Trained the #1 pick • Shaved dreadlocks • Get kicked off fields • Skip pro days • Help dudes buy a house • Surf legit waves w a QB • Lose in corn hole • much more With everything that has transpired since I started in early January, I’m overwhelmed by two emotions.
 The first is gratitude.
 Mainly for the guys who trusted me with this important time in their lives.
 The second is inspired.
 I feel inspired to grow and keep finding ways to serve these guys.
 I’ve been challenged a lot this offseason in my personal life as well and yet I feel grateful for those I get to spend time with and inspired to do more.
 Thanks to you guys who played a role.
 Good luck to the NFL guys.
 We will all be watching, no doubt.
 Keep climbing. ....and younger QBs!
 It’s half time of the offseason.
 Now is the time to build the foundation and take advantage of the longest offseason of your career.
 You’ll never get this time back.
 How’re you gonna invest your time?
 Where’s your advantage created?
 Lots of options coming up for you.
 Stay tuned...

-“Because everything got shut down we worked right through it,” Palmer said.
-“I never had done that before and I'll never get to do that again. … We basically worked six days a week for six and a half months straight.
+“Because everything got shut down, we worked right through it,” Palmer said.
+“I never had done that before, and I’ll never get to do that again. . . .
+We basically worked six days a week for 6½ months straight.

 “A lot of film study as a group, a lot of golf, a lot of football conversations.”